raqibuddin/weather_prediction/README.md

 - **Frontend**: HTML, CSS, JavaScript (with SweetAlert2 for popups)
 - **API**: OpenWeatherMap

+##  Python File
+- There is a simple Python file named "temp_predict" which get temp predicted values
+- You can simple install the required tools and run this file

 ##  Setup Instructions
 1. Clone the repository
    ```bash